-Agencies must not issue any Instrument of Assurance that may have implications that exceed the Agency's ability or authority to honour.
+Agencies should not approve and issue any Instrument of Assurance that may cause the Agency to incur a liability that exceeds the Agency's financial ability to honour.

-- 1.1 Agencies should not approve and issue any Instrument of Assurance that may cause the Agency to incur a liability that exceeds the Agency's financial ability to honour. - 1.2 In the absence of express statutory authority to enter into an Instrument of Assurance, the Agency Head can request that their Portfolio Minister approve the issue of an Instrument of Assurance on behalf of the Agency.
+- 1.2 In the absence of express statutory authority to enter into an Instrument of Assurance, the Agency Head can request that their Portfolio Minister approve the issue of an Instrument of Assurance on behalf of the Agency.
+The Crown has executive power to issue Instruments of Assurance through Ministers and the Ministers' duly authorised officers with respect to matters falling within the relevant Minister's portfolio, except to the extent that this power has been curtailed by statute6.
 The Agency Head is responsible for ensuring that any potential financial commitment created by an Instrument of Assurance approved by a Portfolio Minister on behalf of an Agency is supported by legally available funds. - 1.3 Agencies must seek legal advice regarding the authority to issue Instruments of Assurance in any circumstances in which the relevant authority is unclear.